Explore how NHS Forth Valley’s R&D team is driving innovation through leading research.

 NIHR Central London Patient Safety Research Collaboration

-Principal Investigator – Dr. Stuart Hanna
+Principal Investigator – Dr Stuart Hanna

-Anaesthetist Team – Dr. Charlotte Lucey, Dr. Iona Lennie, Dr. Morven, Millar, Dr. Rachel Boyle,
+Anaesthetist Team – Dr Charlotte Lucey, Dr Iona Lennie, Dr Morven Millar & Dr Rachel Boyle,

 Successes

-Recruitment for this trial was limited to a small, 7-day period in May.
-Through the close collaboration between anaesthetic, research, and midwife teams, we were able to recruit 11 participants during a very specific and critical time period.
-Massive thanks to all the women who graciously consented to take part in the trial during a physically and emotionally life-changing time in their lives.
+Thanks are due to all the women who consented to take part in the trial during a physically and emotionally life-changing time in their lives.
 Their contributions will help provide better care for women and their families in the future.

 Sponsor